callforsky/udacity-frontend-project/README.md

 ## How to Use

-This mini application has a simple structure and does not require a virtual machine or package manager to work.
+This mini application has a simple structure and requires only a valid internet connection to work because it gets information from Google Maps API and NYT API.
 All required frameworks/packages are included in the js folder.
 However, I recommend the user to get his or her own Google Maps API and NYT API and replace the existing API keys in homepage.html (Google Maps API) and app.js (NYT API).

 #### Option #1
 1. Clone this reponsitory